 This five-bedroom layout would easily accommodate a family that’s on the larger side.
 The master suite is secluded downstairs, while all the additional bedrooms are located in the loft.
 With two bathrooms plus a multipurpose spot that’s generously sized, this would be the perfect spot to let the kids loose in their own area.

-We love this barndominium floor plans with loft for families or those who frequently have overnight guests or family that comes to town.
+We love this barndominium floor plan with loft for families or those who frequently have overnight guests or family that comes to town.
 There’s a space to create a relaxing spot for visitors upstairs, with sleeping quarters nearby that they can retreat to once it’s time for bed.

 This layout seems to have it all!
 There’s tons of space for the family to gather on the lower level when it’s time for everyone to be together, and with three bedrooms located upstairs, everyone also has their own spot when they need alone time.
-A Jack and Jill bathroom and a chute that sends clothes straight into the laundry room below keeps things convenient for everyone.
+A Jack and Jill bathroom and a chute that sends clothes straight into the laundry room below keep things convenient for everyone.

-With three bedrooms located downstairs, this layout leaves a ton of space upstairs for both play as well as storage.
+With three bedrooms located downstairs, this layout leaves a ton of space upstairs for both plays as well as storage.
 The separate den on the lower level could also be repurposed as an office, giving mom and dad a way to escape the noise when they need to work.

 Finally, this three-bedroom barndominium floor plan with loft has generous closet space for all of your storage needs, as well as a huge playroom that extends the entire length of the house!
 This one would be well-suited for those who want to be conscious about sound as well, as the playroom is located on the backside of the loft and doesn’t overlook any of the common areas.
 It can only be accessed through each of the two bedrooms, allowing kids to have as much fun as they want while keeping the noise and mess away separate from the rest of the home.